cs4241-c25/final-project-goofy-goobers/README.md

 The server will begin at port ``8081``, or whatever your ``PORT`` environment variable is set to, and connect to the MongoDB at ``localhost`` or the URI provided in the ``MONGO_URI`` environment variable.

 ## Proprietary Documentation
-This repository interacts with Express in a unique way, and is structured particularly.
+This repository interacts with Express in a unique way, and is structured in a particular way.
 For more information, review docs available in `docs`.

 ## Technologies